asveikau/opl-update/README.md

 1. Clone the repo.

-2. `git submodule --update init` to fetch dependencies
+2. `git submodule update --init` to fetch dependencies

 3. Create two folders, `PSX` and `PS2`.
 Stick bin/cue backups in the former, ISOs in the latter.